oberhamsi/ositestats/README.md

     $ ./bin/ringo-admin install hns/berkeleystore
     $ ./bin/ringo-admin install bitbucket/oberhamsi/sitestats

 Now create a config.js using the config-example.js.
-Change the database path and your default site.
+You will have to at least fix the databasePath to an existing path we can write to.

 Then start the app with:

     $ ./bin/ringo packages/sitestats/app/main.js